akshayaj1997/movie-comparer/README.md

 * * OMDb API (https://www.omdbapi.com/)

 ## User Guide
-Download or clone the repository onto your system
+You can access the page to play around with it here (https://akshayaj1997.github.io/movie-comparer/) Download or clone the repository onto your system
 #### Prerequisites
 Install NodeJS and npm (https://nodejs.org/en/download/)